dotnet/docs-aspire/docs/messaging/nats-integration.md

 ### Add NATS server resource with data volume

-To add a data volume to the NATS server resource, call the <xref:Aspire.Hosting.NatsBuilderExtensions.WithDataVolume*> method on the RabbitMQ server resource:
+To add a data volume to the NATS server resource, call the <xref:Aspire.Hosting.NatsBuilderExtensions.WithDataVolume*> method on the NATS server resource:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);